ricardopieper/horse/README.md

 ------------

 This project implements the usual lexer -> parser -> interpreter architecture.
-However, it currently also implements a bytecode and bytecode interpreter instead of executing the AST directly.
+However, it currently also implements a bytecode and bytecode interpreter instead of executing the AST directly (tree).

 A small compiler produces the slowpython bytecode in `bytecode/compiler.rs`.
 This could possibly be serialized and run.
 The interpreter runtime in `runtime.rs` implements the data model, function calls, modules and such.
 This is not JIT-compiled to x86, it is interpreted right away.

-I try to follow the python bytecode specification, but I do some stuff differently.
-For instance: I call the binary functions for add, subtract, multiply and divide directly like `__add__`, `__sub__`, etc instead of having opcodes for these binary operations.
-It also implements everything as an object.
+I try to follow the python bytecode specification, but I do some stuff differently depending on the current limitations of this interpreter.

-- Numbers are `PyObject` of type `int` or `float`
-- Functions are `PyObject` of type `function`
-- Built-in methods in numbers are `PyObject` of type `function`, but they are bounded to a `PyObject` instance
+There are optimizations for common arithmetic operations (like + - * / %) which fall back to calling the `__add__`, `__mul__`, etc methods
+if the types aren't compatible (ex: string + string calls the `__add__` method).

 Does it work?
 -------------

-There are 133 tests so far, they test almost everything and they all pass.
+There are a bunch of tests so far, they test almost everything and they all pass.

 Is it stable?
 -------------